jaroslavpsenicka/mtrade/README.md

 * **Kafka** -- the messaging topic can be split into partitions, default implementation of Kafka client uses round-robin partition strategy; a large number of messages can be spread into multiple channels (partitions) and processed concurrently.
-* **Processor** -- there should be as many instances of the processor component as partitions; the existing implementation (standalone application) may not be ideal for operations, some kind of cluster management such as Hadoop YARN or similar may provide better control.
+* **Processor** -- there should be as many instances of the processor component as partitions; the existing implementation (standalone application) may not be ideal for operations, some kind of cluster management such as Spring XD, Hadoop YARN or similar may provide better control.
 It is generally recommended to install one processor module per VM.
 * **MongoDB** -- there may be one or more replicas created, however there may be only one cluster node used for writing - the statistics calculations performed by the processor module could be directed to a read-only replica.
 To do